Nate Lowe Player Props: Rangers vs. Royals

-On Wednesday, Nate Lowe (on the back of going 1-for-5 with a double and an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 8:05 PM ET.
+On Monday, Nate Lowe (.286 batting average in his past 10 games, with six doubles, a home run, three walks and nine RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Royals.
+In his most recent game, he went 1-for-5 with a double against the Astros.

 Nate Lowe Game Info & Props vs. the Royals